LukeEcomod/SOCFramework/README.md

 ## Run the Yasso models with SOCFramework

 You should have the  same Python version for R/RStudio and terminal command line.
+If you have only one Python installation this should be the case.
 Otherwise errors may turn up using *reticulate* package.
-If you have only one Python installation this should be the case.
-Otherwise for example yours truly has started first the virtual environment for LukeWeather and in that virtual envronment from the command line RStudio.
+If this happens the workaround is to activate first the virtual environment for LukeWeather and in that virtual envronment from the command line start RStudio.

-The two demonstraions for Yasso07 and Yasso20 are called `yasso07.r` and `yasso20.r.` respectively. **NB:** In the beginning of both files the
+The two demonstrations for Yasso07 and Yasso20 are called `yasso07.r` and `yasso20.r.` respectively. **NB:** In the beginning of both files the
 line: